A poorly soundproofed bathroom can be a very embarrassing problem.

 As we’ve already mentioned mass blocks sound, adding more mass to your walls is the best thing you can do to make them more sound resistant.

-To get the most bang for your buck we recommend that you put a layer of mass loaded vinyl between drywall layers and seal it in using a sealant like green glue which helps dampen vibrations.
+To get the most bang for your buck we recommend that you put a layer of mass loaded vinyl between drywall layers and seal it in using a sealant like green glue or a green glue alternative, which helps to dampen vibrations.

 Strategically Position Towel Racks